Multimedia Transcripts & Captioning

 AUTOMATIC SPEECH RECOGNITION (ASR)

 Automatic Speech Recognition is not perfect and transcripts can contain errors with word recognition, spelling, and grammar.
-With both Echo360 and Microsoft Stream the transcripts can be edited and turned into captions.
-See below for links to step-by-step help articles on editing transcripts in these platforms.
+Both YuJa and the Microsoft options provide the means to edit the generated text.

-How to edit a transcript in Echo360
+How to edit captioning and transcripts in YuJa

 How to edit a transcript in Microsoft Stream